Close Menu

 Social Security Disability Insurance (SSDI):

-SSDI benefits are for those who have worked in the recent past and can no longer work at any job due to a medical condition.
-The amount of money you will receive from SSDI benefits every month is based on the Social Security tax you paid during your work history.
+SSDI benefits are for those who have worked in the recent past and can no longer work at any job due to their medical condition.
+The amount of money you will receive from SSDI benefits is based on the Social Security taxes you paid during your work history.
 To qualify for SSDI, you must have earned enough “work credits.”

 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year, as there are 4 quarters in a year.
 The amount of work credits you will need will depend on how old you are when you apply.
 If you haven’t earned enough work credits for your age at the time you apply, you can only apply for Supplemental Security Income benefits.